CarboxyDev/TankStars/README.md

-# DecaHex
+# Tank Stars

-Note: DecaHex is a placeholder name for the game
+This game is built using the libgdx framework in Java.